Alcohol-related incidents make

 Soho alcohol recovery centre

-The centre provides an alternative to A&E departments for
+centre provided an alternative to A&E departments for patients

-patients who have had too much to drink, helping to free up
+who had had too much to drink, helping to free up hospital beds.

-hospital beds.
-The vast majority of patients are taken to the
+The vast majority of patients were taken to the facility by

-Up to five staff will work at the centre each night.
-They will
+Up to five staff worked at the centre each night monitoring

-monitor patients’ blood pressure and blood sugar levels allowing
+patients’ blood pressure and blood sugar levels allowing them to

-them to sober up before discharging them or contacting their
+sober up before discharging them or contacting their families and

-families and friends to collect them.
-Most patients treated at the
+friends to collect them.
+Most patients treated at the centre were

-centre will also be given advice on how to drink responsibly.
+also given advice on how to drink responsibly.